cmclean5/rEnrich/README.md

   \end{cases}
 \]
 ```
+### One-Sided Depletion

+### Two-sided Enrichment

+### Two-sided Depletion

+### Clustered Network Enrichment given one annotation set

-Where $N$ is taken as the network size, $A$ and $B$ the number of annotations of types $a$ and $brespectively, and $\mu_{AB}$ the number of genes overlapping between the two annotations sets.
-The hypergeometric distribution was also used to calculate the significance of enrichment of each cluster for each annotation:
+The hypergeometric distribution was also used to calculate the significance of enrichment a clustered network given an annotation type:

 ```math
 P\left(X=\mu_{a}; \mu_{a},A,C_N ,N \right) = \frac{ \binom{A}{\mu_{a}} \binom{N-A}{C_N-\mu_{A}} } { \binom{N}{C_N} }
 ```
+Where $N$ is the total number of genes in the network; $C_n$ the number of genes in the community; $A$ the total number of functional annotated genes in the network, and $mu{a}$ the number of functional annotated genes per community.

 ```math
 \[  \text{P-value($\mu_{a}$)} =